Brown Mogotsi Confesses to Lying Under Oath, Tells Madlanga Commission It Was Part of His Mission

 During his third day of testimony, Justice Mbuyiseli Madlanga focused on Mogotsi’s testimony on 19 November 2025.
 Mogotsi was asked about an affidavit he made to a police colonel, in which he claimed that he worked in the Office of the Minister of Police.

 Madlanga pointed out that Mogotsi admitted that he told this lie deliberately because he could not say he was an agent, as he claimed.
-Madlanga then asked if Mogotsi considered an oath binding on his conscious.
+Madlanga then asked if Mogotsi considered an oath binding on his conscience.

 “For the purpose of the mission I was undertaking, commissioner, it was the only way to execute that mission,” he said.